 Liu Hsiu Kuo

-Client Relationship Manager, Republic Office
+Client Relationship Manager, Anchorage Office

 Liu Hsiu hails from the other side of the world, having grown up in Taiwan.
 Her musical talent was evident from an early age.
 She learned to play the piano by age four and spent nearly all her evenings throughout her childhood practicing the piano and the harp.
 She completed her basic college education In Taiwan, emphasizing music, and subsequently moved to Germany to continue her studies.
 Eventually, she completed a PhD in music at the Cincinnati Music Conservatory and is now an internationally recognized harpist.
 She has played at multiple important events; the most recent was the inauguration ceremony held at the Taiwanese Consulate in Seattle for the new Taiwanese president, Tsai Ing-wen.

 Liu Hsiu can play virtually any instrument, but her favorites are the harp and the piano.
 In 2008, she started working as a music therapist at Providence Alaska Medical Center.
 She roamed the hospital, playing her harp for all the patients who wanted to hear her, tailoring what she played to each person’s music preferences.
 Her music was often transformative, helping the patients to acknowledge the unspoken emotions that are present during illness, injury, or the dying process.

 She met Neal Martin in 2009 at music event, where she spontaneously began accompanying him on the piano as he was playing the Native American flute.
 They were married six months after they met.
 She works with him now in their home office in Republic, helping him particularly with planning and with relationship building.
 She hopes to start a music retreat center on the lower floor of their home, where people can come to nurture and explore their own personal connections to music.
 In preparation for this, she has developed a program she calls “A Music First Aid Kit,” which she has taught several times, most recently at Spokane Community College.